KuudraBest/KuudraFollowerHelper/README.md

 # **SkyBlock Wikipedia Page**:
-Introducing "Kuudrafollowerquest," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock. .
+Introducing "SBWiki," a captivating Java mod designed to enhance the Kuudra quest experience in Hypixel Skyblock. .
 This mod seamlessly integrates a challenging yet rewarding puzzle-solving mechanism, adding an extra layer of ihelp to the quest.

 This Mod Is An Open Source Code Mod